Alpine-DAV/algorithms/docs/source/sampling.rst

 #. "field": We choose the scalar field "density" that is generated by the scientific simulation.
 #. "sample_rate": The example sampling rate is equal to 0.05, i.e., 5% of the original data will be stored at each time step.
 #. "bins": In this example we used 64 bins to create the histogram that will be used for sampling the scalar field.
+#. “use_gradient”: In this example we are using the Value and Gradient-based sampling approach because the flag is set to true.

 Performance
 ^^^^^^^^^^^
-To improve overall performance of the sampling operation, this filter is capable of utilizing hardware accelerators.
+To improve overall performance of the sampling operation, this filter is implemented in vtkm/vtkh and is capable of utilizing hardware accelerators.
 Further, creation of distributed histogram is additive across processors that also helps improve scalability.

 Developers
 ^^^^^^^^^^
-Ayan Biswas, Matt Larsen, Li-Ta Lo
+Ayan Biswas, Subhashis Hazarika, Matt Larsen, Li-Ta Lo

 .. toctree::
    :maxdepth: 1